zwave-js/node-zwave-js/packages/serial/api.md

     direction: DataDirection;
     // (undocumented)
     header?: string;
 }

+// Warning: (ae-missing-release-tag) "SerialLogger" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class SerialLogger extends ZWaveLoggerBase<SerialLogContext> {
+    constructor(loggers: ZWaveLogContainer);
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen ACK(direction: DataDirection_2): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen CAN(direction: DataDirection_2): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen data(direction: DataDirection_2, data: Buffer): void;
+    discarded(data: Buffer): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen message(message: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen NAK(direction: DataDirection_2): void;
+}

 // Warning: (ae-missing-release-tag) "skipBytes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)